chrishoina/blogrepo/ordsJavaScript/jwts/tutorial.md

   --header 'Authorization: Bearer [Your Access Token]' \
 ```

-With this configuration complete, we can now configure the ORDS Resource Modules, JWT Profile, Roles, and Privileges.
+With the configuration complete, we can configure the ORDS Resource Modules, JWT Profile, Roles, and Privileges.

 #### ORDS